andrewschoi/TartanHacks2023/README.md

 # ContractShield

-A legal aid that aims to simplify complex legal documents including student loans, mortgages, purchase agreements, data plans, etc. for lower-income audiences, or those with inequitable access to legal services
+A legal aid for document inference using BERT language model.
+Won "Most Disruptive : Product" and 2nd overall at TartanHacks 2023 (hosted by CMU), Pittsburg's largest annual hackathon with over 100 participating team.

 # Tech Stack
 Frontend: React